 Note: The LegCharge of all involved sites need to have a common ChargeInfo in order to allow the contraction of tensors acting on the various sites.
-This can be ensured with the function $multi\sites\combine\charges()$ .
+This can be ensured with the function multi\sites\combine\charges().

-An example where $multi_sites_combine_charges()$ is needed would be a coupling of different types of sites, e.g., when a tight binding chain of fermions is coupled to some local spin degrees of freedom.
+An example where $multi\sites\combine\charges()$ is needed would be a coupling of different types of sites, e.g., when a tight binding chain of fermions is coupled to some local spin degrees of freedom.
 Another use case of this function would be a model with a U(1) symmetry involving only half the sites, say $\sum{i=0}^{L/2} n{2i}$ .

-Note: If you don't know about the charges and $np\conserved$ yet, but want to get started with models right away, you can set conserve=None in the existing sites or use $leg = tenpy.linalg.np\conserved.LegCharge.$ from\trivial(d) for an implementation of your custom site, where d is the dimension of the local Hilbert space.
+Note: If you don't know about the charges and $np\conserved$ yet, but want to get started with models right away, you can set conserve=None in the existing sites or use $leg = tenpy.linalg.np\conserved.LegCharge.from\trivial(d) for an implementation of your custom site, where <math>d$ is the dimension of the local Hilbert space.
 Alternatively, you can find some introduction to the charges in the Charge conservation with np\\conserved.

-The geometry: lattice class
+The geometry: lattices

 The geometry is usually given by some kind of lattice structure how the sites are arranged, e.g. implicitly with the sum over nearest neighbours $\sum{\langle i,j \rangle}$ .
 In TeNPy, this is specified by a Lattice class, which contains a unit cell of a few Site which are shifted periodically by its basis vectors to form a regular lattice.
 Again, we have pre-defined some basic lattices like a Chain, two chains coupled as a Ladder or 2D lattices like the Square, Honeycomb and Kagome lattices; but you are also free to define your own generalizations.
+(More details on that can be found in the doc-string of Lattice, read it!)